hannahclauson/health-agreements/attack-plan.md

 X    - guideline access
 X    - badge access
     - practice - fold all @practice finds into current_** helepr method and do access control
+      - practices - validate uniqueness on guidelines - why are these commented out in practices model?
+      - looks like moved from comp to practice model - just double check tests are there for this
     - badge practice access
       - badge_practices should be removable by editor
   - remove manual access helpers